EVTEK

 EVTEK University of Applied Sciences (formerly Espoo-Vantaa Institute of Technology or Espoon-Vantaan teknillinen ammattikorkeakoulu in Finnish, abbr.
 EVTEK) was one of Finland's applied science polytechnics.
-In August 2008, EVTEK University of Applied Sciences together with Helsinki Polytechnic Stadia merged into Helsinki Metropolia University of Applied Sciences.
+In August 2008, EVTEK University of Applied Sciences, together with Helsinki Polytechnic Stadia, merged into Helsinki Metropolia University of Applied Sciences.

-EVTEK University of Applied Sciences offered degree programs in technology, business and art & design leading to either a bachelor's or master's degree.
+EVTEK University of Applied Sciences offered degree programs in technology, business and art and design, leading to either a bachelor's or master's degree.

 History

-EVTEK was established as a technical institute in 1985 and it received accreditation to become a polytechnic in 1996.
+EVTEK was established as a technical institute in 1985 and received accreditation to become a polytechnic in 1996.
 EVTEK offered 12 degree programs in technology studies.
 Most of the faculty and staff were recruited from Helsinki University of Technology or industry.